Do you know when your teacher interview starts?

 Use the action verbs listed on the worksheet to begin one sentence examples of work experience.
 The sentence should not be too long, but long enough to accurately describe what you did.

-See our resumes for JT Mason for examples on the structure of these sentences.
+See our resume templates for examples on the structure of these sentences.

 Your experience section should be order in reverse chronological order by date employed.
 (You should not have any gap in these dates.
 If you do, ensure you are able to explain the gap in employment as you will be asked about it in the interview.)